horazont/dragonstash-golang/docs/inode_format.rst

 Blockmap v1
 ~~~~~~~~~~~

+The blockmap is in **machine endianess**!
+This means that blockmap files are
+**not** portable among different machines.
+This may be fixed in a future version
+with an endianess flag and in-place conversion as needed.

 The blockmap consists of a blockinfo entry for each block in the file described
 by the inode.
 A block is 4096 bytes long.
 Each blockinfo entry has 16 bits.